Problem: Content marketing

 So, as marketing guru Seth Godin puts it, businesses must move from interruption marketing to permission

 marketing.
-Brands have become the new publishers, and what they publish has to be searchable,
+Brands have become the new publishers, and what they publish has to be searchable, shareable – and actually worth looking at on its own merits.

 ‘Content marketing,’ says Godin, ‘is all the marketing that’s left.’